-The name “12 Baskets” is a reference to the “Loaves & Fishes” miracle described in the New Testament, during which, after Jesus spoke to the crowd, enough food materialized to feed everyone there, with twelve baskets leftover.
-Rev. Spencer shares that, while some traditions interpret the miracle as one between God and Jesus, where Jesus acted to multiple the food, other traditions suggest that the audience was so moved by Jesus’s message that everyone took out what they had and contributed.
-As in the children’s story, Stone Soup, every individual sharing what they could created an abundance for all.
+“12 Baskets” refers to the New Testament miracle of the Loaves & Fishes, during which, after Jesus spoke to the crowd, enough food materialized to feed everyone there, with twelve baskets leftover.
+Some traditions interpret the miracle as one between God and Jesus, where Jesus multiplied the food to feed the people.
+But, Rev. Spencer shares, others suggest that the audience was so moved by Jesus’s message that everyone took out what they had and contributed to the meal.
+As in the children’s story, Stone Soup, every individual’s sharing a little created abundance for all.
 I had read this explanation of Spencer’s before visiting 12 Baskets, and she repeated it during the orientation I attended.
 Nevertheless, I was unprepared for the power of watching that same miracle unfold during my visit.

 Many of the stories I hear from people at 12 Baskets put me in mind of Barbara Ehrenreich’s Nickeled and Dimed.
 In this book, Ehrenreich’s creation of a life as a low-income person works to reveal the irony of how expensive it is to be poor.
 As a friend of mine once observed, “If I have to take my laundry to the laundromat and pay per load, it’s very costly.
-But I own my own washer and dryer it costs next to nothing.”
-This sentiment runs as a thread through Ehrenreich’s experience as she seeks out pay-by-the-week motel rooms, attempts to locate the funds to pay for a drug test required for employment, and buys marked-up food at convenience stores because a carless trip to the supermarket is too onerous.
+But because I own my own washer and dryer, it costs next to nothing.”
+This sentiment runs as a thread through Ehrenreich’s experience as she seeks out pay-by-the-week motel rooms, attempts to locate the funds to pay for a required drug test, and buys marked-up food at convenience stores because a carless trip to the supermarket is too onerous.
 “The system” isn’t set up to push people on the edge away from it; rather, it pulls them down.
 A single mistake, a single miscalculation, a single unexpected expense can take a person who has started to gain some stability and shove them back – often to a place from which that chance of making it is lost.